Equitable Learning Services (ELS) are committed to providing students equal opportunity in accordance with the Disability Discrimination Act 1992.

 - do this as quickly as possible, acting fairly, independently, and impartially.

-- acknowledge every email and voice mail message within 48 to 72 hours of receipt.
+- acknowledge every enquiry lodged through RMIT Connect within 48 to 72 hours of receipt.

-- treat confidential information with privacy and respect, adhering to all relevant legislation.
+- treat confidential information with respect, adhering to all relevant legislation.

 If we cannot assist you or answer your question, we will explain why and advise you of any other more appropriate avenues for meeting your needs.